Omsingh88/Deployment-of-2048-Game-Application-on-Amazon-EKS-Using-ALB-Ingress-Controller-/README.md

-# EKS Deployment of 2048 Game Application with ALB Ingress Controller..
+# EKS Deployment of 2048 Game Application with ALB Ingress Controller...

 ## Overview
 This project demonstrates deploying the 2048 game on Amazon EKS with Fargate and ALB.
 By following this guide, you’ll have a fully functioning game on AWS with load balancing and scalability.